Bob Stinson (baseball): Career

 Stinson logged his best overall season in 1978, establishing career highs in games played, at-bats, hits, doubles, home runs, and RBI.
 In 124 games for Seattle that season, he batted .258 with 11 homers and drove in 55 runs.
-He also had a .346 on-base percentage and a slugging average of .404.
+He also had a .346 on-base percentage and a .404 slugging average.

 Yet with the March 1979 acquisition of Larry Cox from the Chicago Cubs, Stinson's playing time slowly began to dwindle.
 That season, Stinson caught in 91 games to Cox's 99.
 By 1980, Cox was the Mariners' regular catcher, with Stinson the backup before eventually losing the backup job to 24-year-old Jerry Narron, future Major League manager and coach.
 Stinson's final game in a big league uniform was August 1, 1980, after over three and a half seasons with the Mariners.
 He was released by Seattle seven days later.

 Stinson tasted his only postseason action with Kansas City in 1976, appearing in two games of the American League Championship Series against the New York Yankees.

-In 652 major league games, Stinson had 408 hits in 1634 at-bats for a .250 batting average, with 33 home runs and 180 RBI.
+In 652 major league games, Stinson had 408 hits in 1634 at-bats, a .250 batting average, 33 home runs, and 180 RBI.

+Personal life

+Stinson lives in The Villages, Florida with his wife of over 56 years, Gayle.
+They have two children, Kevin and Kim, and seven grandchildren.
+Barney Stinson is a 2nd cousin once removed.